esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 **Caution:**
 Bypassing the copying of points will most likely lead to the alteration of the internal representation of points.
 This has its benefits only when the hypervolume object is to be treated as a single use instance.
+We strongly discourage using the hypervolume object more than once when copying was disabled.

 Bonus
 ------
-Additional small trick you can employ for your own experiments is pulling only the first front from the population object, which will in turn speed up the computation:
+An additional small trick you can employ for your own experiments is pulling only the first front from the population object, which will speed up the computation of the hypervolume indicator as long as there are dominated points in your input:

 .. code-block:: python